dandumitriu33/jdbc-books/README.md

 You will need to create appropriate classes.
 Start with an in-memory DAO, then add SQL support.
 You will need to add an appropriate table to `books.sql`, then reload it in Postgres.

+**Hint**: Consider that the code for Books will probably need the DAO for authors (`AuthorDao`) as well, so that it can load Author objects.

 ## 5. [bonus] Generic interface

 Make the interface generic.
 That is, instead of `AuthorDao` and `BookDao` interfaces, define a single interface `Dao<T>` and use it as `Dao<Author>` and `Dao<Book>`.
 (The implementation classes will still be separate for authors and books.